6 Steps for an effective OKR Check-In

 Discuss the results with your team and use them as a foundation to define and adapt the next priorities and activities for the upcoming week(s).
 If completely new topics occur, an extra task planning meeting might be necessary.

-Check your current task planning - does it still stand after the information gathered today or are new and/or different activities necessary?
-Do not talk about all details in the meetings, but get the main points across to create a shared understanding of the next steps.
+- Check your current task planning - does it still stand after the information gathered today or are new and/or different activities necessary?
+Get the main points across to create a shared understanding of the next steps instead of sharing all the details right way.
 If necessary, schedule a specific task planning meeting - ideally right in the Check-In meeting.

 Step 5: Check other relevant metrics (optional)

-There might be other relevant metrics that are important for organizational health and success that are not included in the KRs, like the fuel level in a car (something that requires active monitoring), which can also be company-wide or team specific.
+There might be other relevant metrics that are important for organizational health and success that are not included in the KRs – but worth keeping an eye on.
+These, often called “health metrics”, can be company-wide or team specific metrics and include something like team engagement, revenue pipe or customer ratings.

-You may use specific numbers that a person responsible updates before the OKR Check-In.
+- You may use specific numbers for the health metrics that a person responsible updates before the Check-In.
 Alternatively, you can use a rough evaluation (like high-middle-low) given by an expert or the whole team.
 There is a need to spend extra time on the health metrics if either they are recurrently too low or team members have a different opinion about the status quo which might be a hint for a need for communication.

 Step 6: Remove impediments

-The insights shared and discussions happening in an OKR Check-Ins are a great source for possible impediments on the way towards achieving the set goals.
+The insights shared and discussions happening in an OKR Check-In are a great source for possible impediments on the way towards achieving the set goals.

 It is important to note that moving the item “OKR Check-In” to done is easy, whereas gaining valuable insights without too much extra effort while having all engaged in the process is not.
 The above tips are designed to help facilitate effective OKR Check-Ins in a way that improves the overall OKR experience.